XxDabeurxX/LidarCalibration/README.md

  - Distance (x,y,z) from the left camera to the lidar output
  - Orientation of the lidar from the camera (default: 0).
 (Where does the recording begins for the lidar)
                         ![image](https://user-images.githubusercontent.com/58843318/176413913-05cf9f89-dfd3-46fa-9f89-d90e2e107a9f.png)

+ - The lidar and the left camera from the ZED2 must be aligned on the same x-axis

 ## Run the program